 Companies with fewer than ten employees typically do not need to use GL Variables.
-GL variables are flexible and can be changed, but typically don't change often unless the company has grown significantly or changed business models.
+GL variables are flexible and can be changed, but typically don't change often unless the company has grown significantly or changed its business model.

-Products are used to track detailed level sales and revenue as well as expenses.
-They are powerful in doing more detailed analysis and budgeting of your financials.
+Products are used to track detailed level sales and revenue data as well as expenses.
+They are powerful for doing more detailed analysis and budgeting of your financials.
 They are flexible and change often.

 For example, a consulting services company may bill for time based on a client engagement and the experience level of the individual who is doing the work.
 Using a product tag to designate the same type of service done by different individuals is very powerful when analyzing revenue expansion and profitability options.

-Let’s say you are purchasing pay per click advertising online through Facebook, Google, Adroll, etc. Rather than creating e a GL account for each type of advertisement expense that may change frequently depending on the success rate, you could simply create a product called “Pay Per Click Ads”.
+Let’s say you are purchasing pay per click advertising online through Facebook, Google, AdRoll, etc. Rather than creating a GL account for each type of advertisement expense (that may change frequently depending on the success rate) you could simply create a product called “Pay Per Click Ads”.
 It would also be beneficial to tag all the companies you are purchasing this from as a product.
-This would allow you to keep your GL account structure more simple with something like “7000”-Advertising with products used to track the detailed spending that changes frequently like print, pay per click, magazine, email etc.
+This would allow you to keep your GL account structure more simple with something like “7000-Advertising” with products used to track the detailed spending that changes frequently like print, pay per click, magazine, email, etc.

 Customer Engagements or Events

 Customer engagements or events are contracts you have with customers to perform a service or produce an event.
-You are able to track your internal time spent on the work and external expenses.
-With this data, you can measure the profitability of an engagement and compare it to budgets.
+Internal time spent on the work and external expenses can be tracked.
+With this data, engagement profitability can be measured and compared to its budget.
 Examples of customer engagements and events include: